 Also known as schistosomiasis or snail fever, bilharzia is a disease caused by parasitic flatworms called schistosomes.
 The parasites are carried by freshwater snails, and humans can become infected after direct contact with contaminated bodies of water including ponds, lakes and irrigation canals.
-There are several different types of schistosoma parasite, each of which affect different internal organs.
+There are several different types of Schistosoma parasite, each of which affects different internal organs.

 According to the World Health Organization, approximately 258 million people were infected with bilharzia in 2014.
 Although the disease is not immediately fatal, if untreated it can lead to extensive internal damage and ultimately, death.
 It occurs in parts of Asia and South America, but is most prevalent in Africa, especially in tropical central and sub-Saharan nations.

 Lakes and canals initially become contaminated after humans with bilharzia urinate or defecate in them.
 Schistosoma eggs pass from the infected human into the water, where they hatch and subsequently use freshwater snails as a host for reproduction.
 The resulting larvae are then released into the water, after which they can be absorbed through the skin of humans that come to the water to bathe, swim, wash clothes or fish.

 The larvae then develop into adults that live in the bloodstream, enabling them to travel around the body and infect organs including the lungs, liver, and intestines.
 After several weeks, the adult parasites mate and produce more eggs.
 It is possible to contract bilharzia through drinking untreated water; however, the disease is not contagious and can't be passed from one human to another.